NejsemTonda/Bachelor-thesis-/code/README.md

     print(pop.best.fitness) # prints fitness of best ind. from population fitnesses = [a.fitness for a in pop.agents] # gets fitness of all agents in population
 ```

-#### Inspiration

-Feel free to take inspiration from anything inside this repository.
-If  you wish to see how I have done my experiments look inside `experiments.py`